destinio/SLIDES/8point/slides.md

 ---

-## Prioritize

-Reducing time between ideation and programming **over** perfect layout in Sketch or Photoshop
+## Prioritize reducing time between ideation and coding **over** perfect layouts and prototypes

+> In most cases 😎

 ---

 layout: true
+class: center

 # The Goal

 ---

-Every UI element you create should be aligned to the pixel grid.
+### Every UI element you create should be aligned to the pixel grid.

 --

 This is a concept known as pixel-fitting and it ensures that all of your elements appear crisp on a user’s device.

 <img src='/public/fitting.png' width='400px'>

+---

+## anti-aliasing??

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hqi0114mwtY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---